- Ridgefield Public Schools Board of Education

 National leaders agree that Art is a core subject that should receive the same level of staffing and resources as other core subjects.
 The Every Student Succeeds Act, signed into law in 2015, includes the arts in its definition of a “well-rounded education."
 The National Art Education Association provides further guidance on how this should play out, beginning with a strong education at the elementary level, equal access for students of all abilities and backgrounds, and high school graduation requirements.

-In the elementary schools, students have lost a total of 250 instructional minutes per year as compared with prior years.
-Furthermore, the teachers are responsible for two schools, about 600 students each, and up to 75 Individualized Education Plans (IEPs) for those students.
-This presents an undue and impossible burden on the three elementary school teachers who remain, as illustrated by Jennifer Zeyer in her recent level three grievance to the Board of Education.
-RISE Art and Art Leap – programs that formerly reached students outside of the mean – have been eliminated by necessity.
+In the elementary schools, students have lost a total of 6.6 hours of instructional minutes per year as compared with the pre-2020 cuts.
+Furthermore, some teachers are responsible for two schools and several more Individualized Education Plans (IEPs) for students than any teachers in other core subjects.
+This presents an undue burden.
 In the Middle schools, Art is only offered for half of the year (not the case for Music, PE, or World Language), and teachers are responsible for up to 400 students.
 Also, due to these time constraints, teachers do not have the luxury of engaging with our local arts organizations for field trips, such as the Aldrich or Weir Farm.

 Finally, this inadequate situation is not commensurate with the district’s stated mission and vision of the graduate.
-No matter how talented, experienced, or capable they may be, Art teachers who are pushed to this extreme student load and who are given only 35 minutes to engage with students cannot bring any of these qualities to their art instruction.
+No matter how talented, experienced, or capable they may be, Art teachers who are pushed to this extreme cannot bring any of these qualities to their art instruction.
 Furthermore, they cannot teach in a manner that encourages creativity and innovation in each student at the level that is meaningful and challenging to them in their individual growth.

 The Arts are unique in their ability to encourage innovation, creativity, expression, empathy, compassion, and to encourage mental health.
 Not only do these qualities align with the stated goals of RPS, but they will also be in increased demand as we move further into the 21st Century.
 Furthermore, due to recent traumatic events, our students need the outlet and opportunity to grapple with their emotions and understand their own and others’ viewpoints, which the Arts are uniquely capable of providing.